Pengci

-Pèngcí (碰瓷 (touching or bumping porcelain)) is the practice of crooks placing ostensibly expensive, fragile items (usually porcelain) in places where they may easily be knocked over, allowing them to collect damages when the items are damaged.
+Pèngcí (碰瓷 (touching or bumping porcelain)) is a modus operandi of fraud and extortion commonly seen in China, usually done by placing ostensibly expensive, fragile items (usually porcelain) in places where they may easily be knocked over, allowing them to collect damages when the items are damaged; moreover, the value of the damaged goods can be exaggerated by the scammer (such as falsely claiming the object as antique porcelain ware) in order to claim extra reparations.
 The term has been expanded to include a predominantly Chinese crime where scammers feign injury in traffic accidents in order to extort money from drivers, as well to describe "broken porcelain" diplomacy, in which any foreign criticism of the Chinese government, or its strategic issues, is met with manufactured outrage, shattering the "porcelain of diplomacy" and fanning popular anger.

 The melon drop scam in the western world is similar to Pengci which originally targeted Japanese tourists due to the high price of watermelon in Japan.
 The scammer will bump or cause the mark to bump into them causing the scammer to drop a watermelon.
 The scammer may then receive upwards of $100 for "compensation".